TechnologyPatented P-Cable 3D Marine Seismic Acquisition System

 Several different target areas may be acquired in a single survey by combining different acquisition modes of the P-Cable system.

 The P-Cable system can used for both high-resolution 3D acquisition and 2D regional surveys.
 3D acquisition gives high-resolution data in selected areas.
-When used for 2D, the wide-azimuth illumination and high-fold lead to crisp, detailed high-resolution 2D seismic profiles.
+When used for 2D, the wide-azimuth illumination and high-fold lead to crisp, detailed high-resolution 2D marine seismic profiles.
 By combining these modes, P-Cable can be used for both prospecting and exploration during the same survey.
 This both lowers survey expenses and illuminates the geological environment at different scales.

 The unique cross-cable design enables quick deployment of the complete spread of eighteen streamers (assuming streamer length = 25 meters) in typically 1.5 - 2 hours, requiring only a small crew on deck.
-The system is designed for operation on medium sized vessels.
+The system is designed for operation on medium-sized vessels.
 This lead to both cost-effective operation and flexible survey planning.
 To date, P-Cable systems have been deployed from 15 different vessels.